What does a doula do?

 How much does it cost to have a doula?

 In Orange County, certified doulas’ fees range from $600 to $1800.
 Some doulas who are newly trained and need the experience will often attend births for as little as $300 (or even for free!).
 Please contact me for my pricing.
-Because I firmly believe that every woman who wants a doula should have access to one, I offer a sliding scale and will also gladly refer those who can’t afford my services to newly trained doulas in the area.
+Because I firmly believe that every woman who wants a doula should have access to one, I will gladly refer those who can’t afford my services to newly trained doulas in the area.

 *See Klaus, Kennel, and Klaus: The Doula Book